FAQ

 The platform is continuously being developed and offers both the free community version and other paid versions with extended functions and long-term support.
 Details on the available versions can be found here.

-The community version of CIB seven contains all the basic functions for modeling and executing business processes.
-Other paid versions, depending on the version, offer security patches, long-term support with hotfixes, and all the enterprise functions familiar from Camunda 7.
+The Community Edition of CIB seven includes all essential features for modeling and executing business processes.
+Other paid versions offer, depending on the edition, security patches, long-term support with hotfixes, and all enterprise features known from Camunda 7.

 CIB seven provides dedicated migration scripts and tools based on Open Rewrite that enable automated conversion of existing Camunda 7 projects.
 The migration paths have been developed based on practical experience, including internal CIB projects, and take into account differences in APIs, data models, and deployment strategies.